Maikuolan/Common/_docs/YAML.md

 __*Can the reverse be done, too?
 Can an array be converted into YAML data?*__

 Yes.
-To do this, use the reconstruct method.
-The reconstruct method supports three parameters:
+To do this, use the `reconstruct` method.
+The `reconstruct` method supports three parameters:

 ```PHP
 public function reconstruct(array $Arr, bool $UseCaptured = false, bool $DoWithAnchors = false): string
 ```

 The first parameter is the array that you want converted into YAML data.
-If you want to convert the object's own self-contained, already processed YAML data, just use the object's `Data` property as the reconstruct method's parameter.

 As an example:

 ```PHP
 <?php